Laughingthrush

-The laughingthrushes are a family, Leiothrichidae, of Old World passerine birds.
-The family contains 133 species and is divided into 16 genera.
+The laughingthrushes and their allies are a family, Leiothrichidae, of Old World passerine birds.
+The entire family used to be included in the Old World babbler family Timaliidae.
+The family contains 143 species and is divided into 17 genera.
 The species are diverse in size and coloration.
-These are birds of tropical areas, with the greatest variety in Southeast Asia and the Indian subcontinent.
-The entire family used to be included in the Old World babbler family Timaliidae.
+These are birds of mostly subtropical and tropical areas, with the greatest variety in Southeast Asia and the Indian subcontinent, although the plain laughingthrush extends into the Palearctic with others like the Emei Shan liocichla inhabiting cold highland areas.

-Characteristics

 They are small to medium-sized birds.
 They have strong legs, and many are quite terrestrial.
 They typically have generalised bills, similar to those of a thrush.
 Most have predominantly brown plumage, with minimal difference between the sexes, but many more brightly coloured species also exist.

 This group is not strongly migratory, and most species have short rounded wings, and a weak flight.
-They live in lightly wooded or scrubland environments, ranging from swamp to near-desert.
+They live in lightly wooded or scrubland environments, ranging from swamp to desert.
 They are primarily insectivorous, although many will also take berries, and the larger species will even eat small lizards and other vertebrates.

 Taxonomy

+The family Leiothrichidae was introduced (as a subfamily Leiotrichanae) by the English naturalist William Swainson in 1832, based on the genus Leiothrix.
+However, for much of the 20th century, the genera that now comprise the family were all placed in the large Old World babbler family Timaliidae.
+This family was a notorious wastebasket taxon into which Old World insectivores were placed when they could not be placed anywhere else.
+The French ornithologist Jean Théodore Delacour developed the most influential revision of the family, published in 1946 and 1950.
+His review, based on plumage colour and bill shape, identified five tribes with the Timaliidae, of which Turdoidini contained many of the genera now assigned to Leiothrichidae, including Garrulax, Liocichla, Turdoides.
+Other genera assigned to the tribe are now assigned to other babbler families, such as Yuhina, now in the Zosteropidae, or even less closely related, such as Pteruthius, now known to be a vireo.
+The next major revision was the Sibley–Ahlquist taxonomy of birds developed using DNA–DNA hybridisation.
+This study removed some groups from the wider Timaliidae, and found the laughingthrushes in the genus Garrulax to be the sister taxon to the rest of the family.
+This work was limited in that it only examined 11 species and 9 genera.
+The next major study of the group was in 2003, when a team led by Alice Cibois examined the DNA sequence data of the babblers.
+The study found that the Garrulax was polyphyletic, and that the laughinghthrushes in general formed a clade with the genera Turdoides, Leiothrix and Cutia.